 - The Lonely Island; most of their guest stars play exaggerated versions of themselves.
 Michael Bolton is an easily distracted cinephile, Justin Timberlake goes after Anything That Moves, and Nicki Minaj has No Social Skills, just to name a few.

-- Former Child Star Danny Bonaduce worked his way into radio by Adam Westing his life after acting, particularly his notorious coke habit.
+- Former Child Star Danny Bonaduce of The Partridge Family fame worked his way into radio by Adam Westing his life after acting, particularly his notorious coke habit.

 - The play Arsenic and Old Lace includes a gangster who is frequently mistaken for a famous horror movie actor.
 When the play originally ran on Broadway the role was played by ...
 Boris Karloff